mattheww/gomill/gomill_docs/competitions.rst

 passed, the ringmaster logs all |gtp| commands and responses.
 It writes a separate log file for each game, in the :file:`{code}.gtplogs` directory.

+.. _environment variables:

+Players' environment variables
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The players are given a copy of the ringmaster's environment variables, supplemented (or overridden) by any variables specified by the :setting:`environ` player setting.

+The following environment variables are also set:

+.. envvar:: GOMILL_GAME_ID

+  The :ref:`game_id <game id>` of the game which will be played.

+  When an engine is launched for the :ref:`startup checks <startup checks>`, this variable's value is ``startup-check``.

+.. envvar:: GOMILL_SLOT

+  If the ringmaster is configured to play up to N :ref:`simultaneous games
+  <simultaneous games>`, this variable is set to one of N distinct strings,
+  such that both of the engines playing one game are given the same string, but otherwise no two engines which are running simultaneously are given the same string.

+  (Less formally: the ringmaster uses N worker processes to manage the games, and the slot values are simply integers from 0 to N-1 identifying the workers.)

+  If the ringmaster is not configured to play simultaneous games, this variable is left unset.

+  When an engine is launched for the :ref:`startup checks <startup checks>`, this variable is left unset.

+.. index:: standard error, stderr

 .. _standard error: